 “A legitimate force that has an ability to help make peace needs to get on the ground as rapidly as possible,” Kerry said in Addis Ababa at the start of an African trip.

-Addressing reporters later, Kerry said the goal was that “in these next days, literally, we can move more rapidly to put people on the ground who could begin to make a difference.”
+Addressing reporters later, Kerry said the goal was “in these next days, literally, we can move more rapidly to put people on the ground who could begin to make a difference.”

-A spokeswoman said Kerry was referring to regional forces under the authority of the United Nations which already has a mission in South Sudan.
+A spokeswoman said Kerry was referring to regional forces under the authority of the United Nations, which already has a mission in South Sudan.
 Kerry said he and his African counterparts agreed on “the terms and timing and manner and size” of such a force but declined to offer details.

 “The greatest single difference will be moving rapidly with U.N.
 Security Council imprimatur of support to get forces on the ground who could begin to separate people and provide safety and security.
-That’s imperative,” he told reporters.
+That’s imperative,” Kerry told reporters.